 (Thorkildsen & Scott Stein, 1996, pp. 83-89)

-The faculty in the College of Education and Human Development have created a wide variety of coursework and professional development (PD) opportunities designed to support the professional growth of K-12 teachers / coaches, administrators and support staff.
+The staff and faculty in SEHD are engaged in a wide variety of recruiting, coursework, research, and professional development (PD) opportunities designed to support the professional growth of P-12 teachers / coaches, administrators, and support staff.
+They look forward to working alongside school district partners across the state of Texas, especially our local school district partners, to advance mutual interests.

-The registry for the Good Neighbor Project serves as a repository for all of the school-university engagement activities carried out by CEHD faculty at the local, state, national and international levels.
+The GNP serves as a repository for all of the school-university engagement activities carried out by SEHD faculty at the local, state, national, and international levels.
+The GNP will share access to the registry in October 2022.

-Starting in the spring of 2020, educators in local school districts and in CEHD are invited to nominate outstanding colleagues to receive one of the Good Neighbor Annual Awards.
-As part of the Good Neighbor Partnerships, CEHD leadership seeks to recognize educators in the Brazos Valley for their superlative work as educational leaders, teachers, coaches and mentors.
+Educators across the state, and in SEHD, are invited to nominate outstanding colleagues to receive one of the Good Neighbors (GN) Awards.
+As part of the Good Neighbor Partnerships initiative, SEHD leadership seeks to recognize educators in the Brazos Valley and across the state for their superlative work as P-12 classroom teachers, mentors, coaches, and educational leaders.